personaelabs/sapir/README.md

 ## Write your first circuit

 *This doc assumes that the reader is familiar with the concept of writing circuits.
-Prior experience with Circom, ZokRates, Halo2, etc is preferable.*
+Prior experience with Circom, ZoKrates, Halo2, etc is preferable.*

 ### 1. Create a new directory